GIXLabs/GIXLabs.github.io/how_to/ProtolaserU4.md

 ### Step 9
 ---

 Now we must assign which layer each file represents.
+Most of the KiCad files will default to the correct Layer/Template, but it is good to double check them.

 In the Import window under the Layer/Template column, for each file select the appropriate layer representation from the drop down menu.